A robust contaminated discrete Weibull regression model for outlier-prone count data: Discussion

 thereby avoiding over-predicting zeros or misrepresenting heavy right tails among the positive counts.

-Overall, our results suggest that the cTDW model provides a flexible and robust framework for analyzing count data with outliers, particularly when the median is the preferred measure of location and a heavier-tailed subpopulation is present.
-The contaminated structure provides a practical alternative to standard overdispersed or zero-inflated models in settings where extremely large counts drive the overdispersion.
+Overall, our results suggest that the cTDW model provides a flexible and robust framework for analyzing count data with outliers, particularly when the median is the preferred measure of location and a heavier-tailed mixture component is needed to capture the observed upper tail.
+This conclusion was unchanged under both the classical contamination interpretation and the broader heavy-tailed mixture interpretation considered in the sensitivity analysis.
+The contaminated structure provides a practical alternative to conventional overdispersed count models in settings where extremely large counts drive the overdispersion.